Icel Technik Santoku – precise cutting in Japanese style

 - Ergonomic design for safe handling, even with wet hands

-- Durable quality in stainless steel with a hardness of 56 HRC
+- Lasting quality in stainless steel with a hardness of 56 HRC

 You are always welcome to contact our customer service at web@hwl.dk for further information.